hchen605/ast_inst_cls/README.md

-# ast_inst_cls
+# Music Instrument Classification Reprogrammed

-# Reprogramming a Pre-trained Model for Music Classification Tasks
+## Reprogramming a Pre-trained Model for Music Classification Tasks

+This repo contains the background and implementation (in PyTorch) of the paper: "Music Instrument Classification Reprogrammed" proposed in the 2023 International Conference of MultiMedia Modelling (MMM23).

+## Usage

+Please install the environment with the `ast_repr.yml`

+Command:
+- `cd egs/openmic`
+- source `run.sh`

+The default will run the U-Net reprogramming evaluation over OpenMic dataset.

 ## Problems of music classification task
 Challenge of collecting large-scale datasets